noir-lang/noir/docs/docs/dev_docs/contracts/common_errors.md

 List common errors.

-There are two kinds of errors: errors in a noir contract, and errors spat out by an Aztec Sandbox node!
+There are two kinds of errors: errors in an Aztec.nr contract, and errors spat out by an Aztec Sandbox node!

 Maybe even auto-generate error docs, based on error codes in our codebase.